WJAC-TV: News operation

 In the late-1960s and 1970s, WJAC had a fifteen-minute news and weather show weekday afternoons at 1 known as The News Today.
 Its 6 o'clock newscast was known as The News Tonight and the 11 p.m. broadcast was entitled 11th Hour News.
 The weather segment aired first and was titled "Weather in Motion" with its own sound and graphics, and was hosted (at least for the 1 p.m. broadcast) by Chick Young.
 The sports segment had a separate theme and was called "Sports Nitecap".
 Their weekday morning newscast began as a half-hour broadcast at 6:30 in 1985.
 In 1987, TCI Cable (now Comcast) in Centre County began producing a WJAC newscast, known as the Centre County Report, specifically targeted to that area.

 On January 14, 2008, WJAC entered into a news share agreement with WWCP and WATM.
 This station then began to produce WWCP's nightly prime time show and reduced the program to 35 minutes on weeknights while remaining a half-hour on weekends.
 The newscast, still known as Fox 8 News at 10, now originates from a secondary set at WJAC's facility on Old Hickory Lane in Upper Yoder Township.
 It features a separate news anchor on weeknights, who does not appear on WJAC, in addition to a different music and graphics package from broadcasts seen on the NBC outlet.
 Since WJAC has prior commitments with local news and weather cut-ins during Today, WATM offers taped news updates that are seen Tuesday through Saturday mornings (at 25 and 55 minutes past the hour) during Good Morning America.
 From January 2008 until March 2011, WJAC simulcast its nightly newscast at 11 on WATM under the ABC 23 News branding.

-It officially changed the station's news branding from WJAC-TV News to 6 News on October 25, 2011.
-This change comes only three years after the switch from Channel 6 News.
+WJAC-TV officially changed its news branding from WJAC-TV News to 6 News on October 25, 2011.
+This change came only three years after the switch from Channel 6 News.
 In addition to the new branding, WJAC updated their on-air graphics and theme music to those of its former sister station, WPXI, in Pittsburgh.
-Then, in July 2012, this outlet became the first station in the market to broadcast local news in full high definition.
-In January 2016, to reflect the station's ownership by Sinclair, WJAC-TV stopped using "The Tower" and WPXI's former on-air look and updated their package and music to the generic "Sinclair News Package".
-WTOV-TV already began using the package in 2014.
-In addition to its main studios, it also operates bureaus in Altoona (on Beale Avenue), State College (on West College Avenue/PA 26) and DuBois (on East DuBois Avenue/PA 255; building is shared with WIFT 102.1 FM).
+Then, in July 2012, WJAC became the first station in the market to broadcast local news in full high definition.
+In January 2016, to reflect the station's ownership by Sinclair, WJAC-TV stopped using WPXI's former on-air look and updated their package and music to those used by other Sinclair stations.
+WTOV-TV already made a similar change in 2014.

+In addition to its main studios, WJAC-TV also operates bureaus in Altoona (on Beale Avenue), State College (on West College Avenue/PA 26) and DuBois (on East DuBois Avenue/PA 255; building is shared with WIFT 102.1 FM).
 In May 2022, WJAC-TV closed its Altoona bureau in a cost cutting measure.
 However, the station maintains a photographer based in Altoona for that area.
 The station also consolidated their State College bureau, and still maintains news reporters and a photographer there.